cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ![Class diagram of Construction Module](fig/class_construction.png)

 The Construction and Material module of the ADE Energy contains the physical characterization of the boundary surfaces, surface components and, possibly, even the whole building.
 As it inherits from class `_CityObject`, all similar objects can be described also by means of construction and materials.
-Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.)
+Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.).

 ## Construction

 Physical characterisation of building envelop or intern room partition (e.g. wall, roof, openings), it may be specified as an ordered combination of layers.
-In the Energy ADE, the object Construction can be linked to the `_ThermalComponents`, in order to defined the physical parameters of a walls, roofs of windows, for a space heating/cooling calculation.
+In the Energy ADE, the object `Construction` can be linked to the `_ThermalComponents`, in order to define the physical parameters of walls, roofs of windows, for space heating/cooling calculation.
 However, it may possibly be linked to any `_CityObject` for other purposes, in particular to `_BoundarySurface`, `_Opening` or even `_AbstractBuilding`.
-Each construction object is characterised by a number of attributes like the U-value, or some optical properties, like transmittance, reflecatance and emissivity.
+Each construction object is characterised by a number of attributes like U-value, or optical properties, like transmittance, reflectance and emittance.
 In particular, *Transmittance* is the fraction of incident radiation which passes through a specific object.
 It is specified for a given wavelength range type (`wavelengthRange`).
 For example, the total transmittance of a window correspond to its *g-value* (also called Solar Heat Gain Coefficient).
-The transmittance value is included between 0 (completely opaque object) and 1 (completely transparent object).
+The value for transmittance ranges between 0 (completely opaque object) and 1 (completely transparent object).
 *Reflectance* is the fraction of incident radiation which is reflected by an object.
 It is specified for a given surface (`SurfaceSide`) and for a given wavelength range type.
 *Emissivity* is the ratio of the infrared (also called long-wave) radiation emitted by a specific surface/object to that of a black body.
 It is specified for a given surface (SurfaceSide).
-According with the Kirchoff and Lambert law, for a diffuse grey body the aborptance and the emittance are equal for a given wavelength range.
+According with the Kirchoff and Lambert law, for a diffuse grey body the absorptance and the emittance are equal for a given wavelength range.
-The sum of the transmittance, reflectance and emissivity (or absorptance) fractions of a surface/object is always 1.
+The sum of transmittance, reflectance and emittance (or absorptance) fractions of a surface/object for a given `wavelengthRange` equals always 1.
 In the following, several examples of Construction objects are presented, with different levels of complexity.

 ```xml